 Kwihala Camp: Our full report

-Add to this the camp's small size, and you have a safari in which there is plenty of scope for guests to explore what really interests them – be it birds, fauna or animals.
+The camp's small size, excellent guiding and variety of activities result in a safari experience with plenty of scope for guests to explore what really interests them.

-Directions: By far the easiest way to access Kwihala is to fly into Ruaha from Dar es Salaam, which takes around three hours, and then drive for 45 minutes to the camp.
-By road, Kwihala is about nine hours' drive from Dar es Salaam, whilst the nearest town, Iringa, is around three hours away.
+- By far the easiest way to access Kwihala is to fly into Ruaha from Dar es Salaam, Zanzibar, Selous Game Reserve or northern Tanzania, and then transfer to camp in a safari vehicle.
+The light aircraft flight from Dar is about 3 hours and the transfer from airstrip to camp about 45 minutes, depending on what you see along the way.
+By road, Kwihala is about nine hours' drive from Dar es Salaam, while the nearest town, Iringa, is around three hours’ drive away.

 Food & drink